DarkRTA/c-template/README.md

 folder to remove any and all commit history from this repo.

 The `Makefile` is set up in such a way that all c source files under `./src` and `./deps` are compiled for you.
-Modifying any header file will result in a full rebuild but this can be remedied with ccache.
 Edit the makefile to change compile and link flags.
 Everything else should be pretty self evident.

 `./deps` is used for libraries fetched with [clib](https://clibs.org).
 You may also use this for other small source code only libraries.
 You can use include